Updated May 15, 2023

 Let’s take some examples to understand the usage of this function.

-We have a list of some cell addresses and range of cells.
+We have a list of some cell addresses and a range of cells.

-As we can see above, in cell B7 we have passed blank argument inside the COLUMN function, hence it returns the number 2 as the COLUMN function itself exists in Column B.
+As we can see above, in cell B7, we have passed a blank argument inside the COLUMN function; hence it returns the number 2 as the COLUMN function exists in Column B.

-In Excel spreadsheet named “Column A to Column ZZ”, we have provided you the Column numbers from Column A to Column ZZ.
+In an Excel spreadsheet named “Column A to Column ZZ”, we have provided you with the Column numbers from Column A to Column ZZ.

 How to Change the Excel Reference Style?

-Excel displays the column labels alphabetically but we can change it with column numbers.
+Excel displays the column labels alphabetically, but we can change them with column numbers.
 This whole thing is called Excel R1C1 reference style.

-For changing this reference style, please follow below steps:
+To change this reference style, please follow the below steps:

-- It will open an Excel options dialog box and click on Formulas tab in the left pane window as shown in the below screenshot.
+- It will open an Excel options dialog box, and click on the Formulas tab in the left pane window, as shown in the below screenshot.

-- This will display some option in the right side window as you can see in the above image.
-Tick on checkbox R1C1 reference style under Working with formulas section.
-Refer below screenshot.
+- This will display some options in the right side window, as seen in the above image.
+Tick on checkbox R1C1 reference style under the Working with formulas section.
+Refer to the below screenshot.

 - By clicking on this option, we enable the style of using numbers for both rows and columns.
 By default, Excel will display Column headings as Column alphabets.
-With this option cells are referred to in this format: R1C1, Click on OK.
+With this option, cells are referred to in this format: R1C1; click OK.

 As a result, Excel will convert the column labels into numbers.
-Refer below screenshot.
+Refer to the below screenshot.

-By default, this R1C1 reference style option is disabled, due to this Excel display column headings as alphabets.
+This R1C1 reference style option is disabled by default due to this Excel displays column headings as alphabets.

 What is the R1C1 Reference Style?

-i.e. 256 are the column headings and 65,536 are the row numbers.
-For any cell address, we always start with Column label followed by a Row number.
+i.e. 256 are the column headings, and 65,536 are the row numbers.
+We always start with a Column label followed by a Row number for any cell address.

-For Example, E65 refers to the cell where Column E and Row no. 65 intersect to each other.
+For Example, E65 refers to the cell where Column E and Row No. 65 intersect.

-By enabling the R1C1 reference style option under the FILE tab, we can convert the Column Labels into Column numbers.
-This style is very useful when we are using rows and columns positions in macros.
+We can convert the Column Labels into Column numbers by enabling the R1C1 reference style option under the FILE tab.
+This style is very useful when using rows and columns positions in macros.

-In this R1C1 style, Excel refers to a cell position with “R” followed by a row a number and “C” followed by a Column number.
+In this R1C1 style, Excel refers to a cell position with “R” followed by a row number and “C” followed by a column number.

 Things to Remember About Excel Column to Number

-- Reference argument can be a single cell address or range of cells.
+- Reference argument can be a single cell address or a range of cells.

-- This R1C1 reference style option is very useful when we are using row and column positions in macros.
+- This R1C1 reference style option is useful when using row and column positions in macros.

 This has been a guide to Excel Column to Number.
-Here we discussed How to use COLUMN function in Excel with examples and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discussed How to use the COLUMN function in Excel with examples and a downloadable Excel template.
+You may also look at these useful functions in Excel –